anyblades/blades/README.md

 # 🥷 <code>blades<sub><sup>.css</sup></sub></code>

 A framework-agnostic, pure-CSS blade kit.
-Use with Pico, Tailwind, or any other framework; Nunjucks/Liquid batteries included (for 11ty/Build Awesome/Jekyll) 🥷
+Use with Pico, Tailwind, or any other framework; Nunjucks/Liquid batteries included (for Build Awesome/11ty/Jekyll) 🥷

 <!--section:css-h2-->